George Rawlings: Later life

 Rawlings then returned to his law practice, but did not leave politics entirely.
 In 1972, he joined his friend and ally Henry Howell, a former Democratic State Senator who had been elected as Lieutenant Governor as an independent in a 1971 special election, as well as supporters of Democratic presidential candidate George McGovern, to attempt to purge the official machinery of the Democratic Party of the last vestiges of the Byrd Organization.
 As a result of these activities, Rawlings was elected as a member of the Democratic National Committee (a post he held until 1980) and as chairman of the Eighth District Democratic Committee (which he remained until 1993).
 The next year, Howell ran for Governor of Virginia as an independent without a Democratic opponent and with the support of the party organization.

 In 1975, Rawlings and his wife, Rosalie, divorced after Rawlings came out to her as gay.
 After moving to Fairfax County with his new partner, he continued to practice law.

 In 2000, he was caught embezzling from a client's account.
 He pleaded guilty and received a suspended sentence of five years.
-He died of natural causes on April 22, 2009 at Mary Washington Hospital in Fredericksburg.
+He died on April 22, 2009, at Mary Washington Hospital in Fredericksburg.